lupyuen/lupyuen.github.io/src/lvgl2.md

 -   [__LVGL Benchmark Demo on YouTube__](https://www.youtube.com/watch?v=deBzb-VbHck)

+Which gives us some useful numbers...

+# LVGL Performance

 _How well does LVGL perform on PinePhone?_

 From the last video we see the [__LVGL Benchmark Numbers__](https://www.youtube.com/watch?v=deBzb-VbHck)...